compsuite-team/compsuite/README.md

 # CompSuite
 CompSuite is the first incompatibility issue dataset focusing on library behavioral incompatibility with concrete reproducible test cases.
+The demonstration video of \tool is available at \url{https://www.youtube.com/watch?v=7DQGsGs_65s}

 ## Install
 You can clone the repository to your local environment.
 Here we provide our operating environment for reference (Java 1.8; Maven 3.6.3; Python 3.11).